-Within just a few years Magdalena was inspired to use her organic skills and educational background to teach people of all ages.
+Magdalena's career began in 1993 and has been a whirlwind ever since!
+After just a few years studying herself, Magdalena was inspired to teach people of all ages.
 She began coaching opera singers in preparation for their roles as "Carmen" and was featured in several documentary films portraying the life of a foreign flamenco artist.
-In 2009 Magdalena recorded with pop icon Antony & The Johnsons and appeared on stage with the Ontological Theater in “Speed Freaks.”
+In 2009 Magdalena recorded with pop icon Antony & The Johnsons.
+She has appeared on stage with the Ontological Theater and has been featured performer nationwide with companies such as Flamenco Triana (Chicago), Pasion y Arte (Philadelphia) and Neville Dance Theater (New York City).

-Since moving to Washington DC in 2013 Magdalena runs Flamenco 4 Kids!™ - a cultural and community based dance program wirh over 50 participants throughout the DMV.
+In 2013 Magdalena moved with her family from NYC to Washington D.C.
+Inspired by her little dancing daughter she then created Flamenco 4 Kids!™ - a cultural and community based dance program which currently serves 6 local schools and over 50 students.
 She has been awarded grants from The Field and Fractured Atlas for her work as a performing and teaching artist.

 Events taking place from October through December will be available in the Fall Lottery opening on September 7th.